Top 10 Wildlife Sanctuaries in India for Nature and Wildlife Lovers

 4. Karakoram Wildlife Sanctuary, Ladakh

-Located in the remote northern reaches of Ladakh, the Karakoram Wildlife Sanctuary is one of India’s highest-altitude sanctuaries.
-Known for its rough and remote landscape, the sanctuary is home to rare animals like the snow leopard, Tibetan antelope and Eurasian lynx.
+Located in the remote northern region of Ladakh, the Karakoram Wildlife Sanctuary is one of India’s highest-altitude sanctuaries.
+Its rugged terrain and extreme climate make it a challenging yet rewarding destination for wildlife enthusiasts.
+The sanctuary is home to rare and elusive species like the snow leopard, Tibetan antelope, and Eurasian lynx.

 5. Chinnar Wildlife Sanctuary, Kerala

-Another gem from Kerala, the Chinnar Wildlife Sanctuary lies along the Tamil Nadu border and is known for its dry thorny scrub forests and grasslands.
-This sanctuary has rare wildlife like the grizzled giant squirrel, along with spotted deer, Indian star tortoise and panthers.
-With eco-tourism huts and trekking trails, it offers a rustic escape into the heart of nature.
+The Chinnar Wildlife Sanctuary, located along the Kerala-Tamil Nadu border, is known for its unique dry thorny scrub forests and grasslands.
+This sanctuary is a treasure trove of rare wildlife, including the grizzled giant squirrel, Indian star tortoise, and panthers.

 6. Ranganathittu Bird Wildlife Sanctuary, Karnataka